AlbertiMarco/Interactive-Distributions/README.md

 # Interactive-Distributions
-Interactive Bokeh plot for exploring the various faacets of the distribution of healthcare in the Netherlands.
+Interactive Bokeh plot for exploring the various facets of the distribution of healthcare in the Netherlands.

+![Distribution F 2016][distribution_F2016.png]{ width=50% }